orlicekm/CsharpCourse/Lectures/Lecture01/PITCHME.md

 +++
 ## Contextual Keywords
 * Specific meaning in a limited program context
-* An be used as identifiers outside that context
-[List of all Contextual Keywords](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/)
+* Can be used as identifiers outside that context [List of all Contextual Keywords](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/)

 +++